chriskotero/api_studygroup/meetup/README.md

 # Easy Script

+Next let's take a look at the [Easy Script](https://github.com/wwcoderdu/api_studygroup/tree/meetup-revisions/meetup/easy_script) directory.
 Inside our Meetup class is this awesome function.
 It asks the same thing that we asked for in our Postman query.

     public function getEvents(array $parameters = array()) {
         return $this->get('/2/events', $parameters)->results;